 I chose the Batten Honors College because of its sense of community.
 I was not just another applicant.
 Through the honors competition I was able to see that the BHC valued me as a student and had a very conducive atmosphere.
-Additionally, there were a host of opportunities that the BHC provided, such as a fully-funded study abroad course.
+Additionally, there were a host of opportunities that the BHC provided, such as a study abroad course.

 What benefits have you gained from the BHC:

 One of the many benefits I have gained from the BHC is establishing relationships with VWU faculty.
 Through the Honors competition, orientation and first-year experience class, I was able to mingle and interact with many of the professors on campus.
 Not only was this advantageous for me in my classes, but it was helpful in selecting advisors for my majors and undergraduate research, seeking recommendations, and being selected for huge opportunities such as the NATO Chiefs of Transformation Conference.

 Highlight a specific research, internship, or study abroad experience(s):